kloudtek/genesis-templating/src/site/markdown/templates.md

 Such an archive must have the template json (or yaml) in a file named 'genesis-template.json' or 'genesis-template.yml'

-Then all the template files should be stored under the path 'files'
+Then all the template files should be stored under the path 'files' or whichever `resourcePath` has been set in template

 Those files can then be referred to by the json file object using the 'resource' attribute.